-An investigation begins with an officer visiting the site, to gather information before a decision is made on how to proceed.
+An investigation begins with an enforcement officer visiting the site, to gather information before a decision is made on how to proceed.
 The complainer will be informed of the initial site visit findings and the action proposed or taken.

-The service standards relating to these steps, including timescales can be found in Appendix 1.
-If the council cannot meet this timescale, the complainer will be contacted within the given timescale, informing of the reason(s) for the delay and the likely timescale for a response.
+Timescales for our service standards relating to these steps can be found in appendix 1.
+If we cannot meet this timescale, the complainer will be contacted within the given timescale, informing of the reason(s) for the delay and the likely timescale for a response.